 A Day in the Life of a Therapeutic Riding Volunteer

 “What time do you have Little Riders today?” ask my teens on Tuesday mornings.
 They know if they need to work out getting somewhere that my time as a therapeutic riding volunteer will stand in their way.
 My daughter’s new soccer team practices in San Luis Obispo which has impacted my therapeutic riding volunteer time.
-In order to make it all work she comes with me to Little Riders, operated by SLO Hoofbeats, and we scoot away soon after the last lesson I help in.
+In order to make it all work she comes with me to Little Riders and we scoot away as soon after the last lesson I help in.

 My Duties as a Therapeutic Riding Volunteer